Neaguf/React-Nativ-restaurant-search-app/README.md

 This is a React Native application that displays a list of results fetched from an API (e.g., Yelp).
 The app showcases a reusable component to present detailed information about each result, including images, names, ratings, and review counts.

+This project marks the beginning of my journey in learning React Native.
+Here, you can find what I have worked on so far.
+I might return later to add more features as I learn new concepts and skills.

 ## Features

 - Display a list of results fetched from the API.